OrangeMintz/PLDTHOMEFIBR-Generate-Default-Password-Guide/README.md

 - Windows OS
 - macOS

-## Usage
+## Purpose

-In this guide you'll learn how to use crunch to create a list of possible passwords for cracking WPA/WPA2 network security.
+In this guide you'll learn how to use crunch to create a list of possible passwords for cracking PLDTHOMEFIBR with WPA/WPA2 network security.
 With your generated wordlist, you can use aircrack-ng and airodump-ng to try different passwords against the data you’ve collected to unlock the network.

+## Disclaimer

+This guide is intended solely for educational purposes and to promote ethical hacking practices.
+It is crucial to use the information responsibly and only on networks you own or have explicit permission to test.
+Unauthorized access to networks is illegal and unethical.
+Always ensure you have proper authorization before conducting any security assessments.